Why Giving Up On Love Is A Mistake

 There are other ways to meet people, but the results are often the same.
 People who meet in bars or clubs are just as least likely to form lasting relationships as people who meet through dating apps.
 Finding people who are of a like mind and want a real lasting love can be difficult.

-However, with effort and persistence, it is possible to find love.
+However, with effort and persistence, it is possible to attract peple with the same values as you and find love.
 It happens every day.
-But the fact remains that if you already have a committed loving relationship, it is much easier to hold onto, repair, and work on the existing relationship than it is to start over.
+But the fact remains that if you already have a committed loving relationship, it is much easier to hold onto, repair, and focus on the existing relationship than it is to start over.

 When Love Isn't Enough